dreamking60/d3-start-to-finish-leanpub/manuscript/24 PRACTICAL Add popup.md

 In `handleMouseover`, `this` represents the `<g>` element that triggered the mouse event.
 We pass the `labelText` property into the popup, just so we can get something up and running quickly.

-Let's register the event handlers in the update function using D3's `.on` method:
+Now register the event handlers in the update function using D3's `.on` method:

 {caption: "js/update.js"}
 ```js